 Greetings All, Welcome to the podcast “Close to the Bone.”
 I’m Carl Vreeland.

-If you enjoy this podcast, a great way to support it is to leave a Review on Apple podcasts, or Rate it, Subscribe to it, and Share it with others.
-And don’t forget to subscribe to my free newsletter on my website.
+If you’re enjoying the podcast, a good way to support it, and my blog and all my writings as well, would be to Share it with others.
+Also, please subscribe to my free newsletter on my website.
 Just go to carltvreeland.com and go to the support page.
-It’s a simple and effective way to keep updated and to support all my free content.
+You can also go to Apple Podcasts as well and give the podcast a Star-Rating and or Review.
+It’s a simple and effective way to support all my free content.
 Thank you again.